 This module is about learning the skills to analyse, and experiencing the pleasure of reading the “Three Crowns” in the original.
 We will begin with Dante’s Vita Nova, and follow the development of his discourse on love through relevant passages in the Commedia.
 Petrarch’s unresolved, conflicted and yet harmonious notion of love will then be explored through his Rime, while a thorough reading of Boccaccio’s Decamerone, the first ever book to be dedicated to “enamoured women”, will introduce us in the elegant, witty and realistic narrative of a literary world that brings to life its medieval, contemporary, and yet modern, values.

-The Ideal and the Real in Renaissance Literature and Art (option, 20 credits)
+The Ideal and the Real in Renaissance Literature and Art (optional module)

 The module traces the theme of the ideal versus the real in the work of some of the major writers and artists of the Italian Renaissance.
 Our texts and images are linked here by their interest in what constitutes the ideal Renaissance citizen and in how that near perfect model should be achieved.
 We will study them for their own merits and for their individual treatments of themes such as personal identity, civic and moral responsibility, sexuality and spirituality.
 We will also look at them in relation to each other, focussing on the ways in which they employ different and competing media to reflect their ideals and values.
 Particular attention will be paid to moments of interconnection and competition within and between literature and art.
 There are two contact hours per week and assessment is by two essays.
 Students make presentations in seminars and contribute actively to discussion.